Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Evaluation

-\textbf{Case Study.} Our case study is the \simulink model of a hybrid-electric vehicle (HEV) developed for the EcoCAR Mobility Challenge~\cite{EcoCAR}, a competition sponsored by the U.S. Department of Energy~\cite{DOE}, General Motors~\cite{GM}, and MathWorks~\cite{MathWorks}.
+\textbf{Benchmark:} Our automotive case study is the \simulink model of a hybrid-electric vehicle (HEV) developed for the EcoCAR Mobility Challenge~\cite{EcoCAR}, a competition sponsored by the U.S. Department of Energy~\cite{DOE}, General Motors~\cite{GM}, and MathWorks~\cite{MathWorks}.
 The HEV motor converts electrical energy into mechanical energy.
 A software controller regulates the behavior of the motor.

-The HEV model includes multiple subsystems built using Add-Ons components of \simulink, including Simscape~\cite{simscape}, Simscape Electrical~\cite{simscapeElectrical}, and Simscape Driveline~\cite{Driveline}.
+The HEV model includes 4775 blocks.
+It consists of multiple subsystems built using Add-On components of \simulink, including Simscape~\cite{simscape}, Simscape Electrical~\cite{simscapeElectrical}, and Simscape Driveline~\cite{Driveline}.
 The controller is modeled with \simulink Stateflow~\cite{Stateflow}.
 The controller input is the speed demand, i.e., the required speed in Kph (kilometer per hour), and its output is the vehicle speed.
 The HEV model contains three input exemplars with the speed demand for three urban driving scenarios.

-\textbf{Methodology.} To generate realistic driving scenarios, we consider one of the three urban driving scenarios exemplars and slightly variate the speed demand.
-Specifically, we add the input signal \texttt{delta\_i\_speed} to the HEV model that represents the variation applied to the speed demand of the urban driving scenario we considered.
-We set the value $400$s for the simulation time, since it is the simulation time provided for the HEV mdoel.
+\textbf{Methodology:} To generate realistic driving scenarios, we considered one of the three urban driving scenario examples and slightly varied the speed demand.
+Specifically, we added the input signal \texttt{delta\_i\_speed} to the HEV model that represents the variation applied to the speed demand of the urban driving scenario we considered.
+We set the value $400$s for the simulation time since it is the simulation time provided for the HEV model.

-To use \NAMESIMULINK, we first need to design assumptions for the \texttt{delta\_i\_speed} input signal.
+To use \NAMESIMULINK, we first needed to design assumptions for the \texttt{delta\_i\_speed} input signal.
 We set $[0,4]$Kph as the value range for the assumption since it is a sufficiently small range for the variation of the speed demand.
-We consider five control points to ensure speed variations occurring every $100$s.
+We considered five control points to ensure speed variations occur every $100$s.
 We set the \texttt{pchip} interpolation function~\cite{PCHIP} since it generates smooth and continuous signals for the variations of the speed demand.

-The requirement we consider specifies that the difference between the desired speed and the vehicle speed after $0.7$s shall be lower than a threshold value.
-We express the requirement in STL as